Finland hero image

 Sample Ministry Focus

-- Arrival devotion in the Chapel of Silence followed by Helsinki cathedral service and harbor cruise testimony night
+• Arrival devotion in the Chapel of Silence, followed by a Helsinki cathedral service and harbor-cruise testimony night

-- Lakeland cottage retreat day: morning worship on the dock, afternoon canoeing or prayer walk, evening sauna liturgy and communion
+• Lakeland cottage retreat day: morning worship on the dock, afternoon canoeing or prayer walk, and evening sauna liturgy with communion

-- Turku Cathedral concert or donor dinner in a riverside manor with storytelling from Finnish ministries
+• Turku Cathedral concert or donor dinner in a riverside manor with stories from Finnish ministry partners

 What ETS Tours Provides Here

-- Custom routing across Helsinki, Lakeland, Turku archipelago, and Lapland with licensed guides and ministry liaisons
+• Custom routing across Helsinki, Lakeland, the Turku archipelago, and Lapland with licensed guides and ministry liaisons

-- 24/7 operations monitoring weather, ferry schedules, and holiday closures (Midsummer, Christmas) to keep ministry on track
+• 24/7 operations support that monitors weather, ferry schedules, and holiday closures (Midsummer, Christmas) to keep ministry on track

 Talk with us to craft your Finland ministry retreat, or add Finland to your request at the lead form.